spreedly/ripple/README.markdown

 To run the specs first bring up the [riak-ruby-vagrant](https://github.com/basho-labs/riak-ruby-vagrant) virtual machine.

-THen you can run the RSpec suite using `bundle exec`:
+Then you can run the RSpec suite using `bundle exec`:

 ``` bash
 $ bundle exec rake spec